neptune92/readme-generator/README.md

   * [Questions](#Questions)

   ## Installation
-  The user will install npm i
+  The user will install init and inquirer.

   ## Usage
-  In the terminal you will write out node index.js hit enter and then start answering the questions.
+  In the terminal you will write out node index.js and then start answering the questions.
   The following video is a demonstration on how to run the file:

   ## Credits